axelvaldez/radical-companies/_posts/radical-model/2022-11-13-fiat-vs-radical-gas-vs-electric.markdown

 <h1>Radical Co-Ownership</h1>
  <p>The most important thing for our long-term survival is to decentralize ownership.
 And not for a few lucky people, but for everyone.
 I am not talking about tweaking a gas car, but creating an all-electric car.</p>
  <p>Maybe this was not possible earlier, but it is certainly possible now to distribute ownership without having somebody, like a boss, deciding how much to give and to whom.</p>
- <p>Today we can have everybody recognize contributions and determine ownership.</p>
+ <p>Today we can have every co-owner recognize your contributions and determine your co-ownership.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>